pfsense/docs/source/loadbalancing/inbound-load-balancing.rst

 Manual Outbound NAT rules may be added to work around this limitation section.
-The outbound NAT rules must hide the true source of the traffic so “reflected” client connections appear to originate from the firewall itself.
+The outbound NAT rules must hide the true source of the traffic so "reflected" client connections appear to originate from the firewall itself.

 For more details on why internal connections do not work and what rules